1. Introduction to Work Hours and Overtime Regulations

 Part-time Work Regulations

-Part-time work offers flexibility and is usually proportional to the standard full-time workweek.
-Employers and part-time workers alike should understand the unique regulations surrounding this form of employment.
+Part-time work offers flexibility and is proportional to the standard workweek.
+It's essential for employers and part-time employees to be aware of the specific regulations governing this type of employment.

 Part-time work is defined in relation to the standard workweek.
 The specifics of part-time work, such as duration and compensation, should be clearly outlined in the employment contract.